 The goal is to redevelop the hotel with 92 housing units and commercial space on the first level.
 The financing plan is to use 108 funds from HUD along with federal and state historic credits, an EPA cleanup loan, conventional debt, and any other eligible sources.
 The proposal is for market apartments for the majority of the development with a few apartments set aside for affordable family and senior housing.Check this page for future updates regarding the Hotel Grim Development!

-New Update November 2nd, 2016 - The Hotel Grim Lofts project presented at the Council of Development Finance Agencies National Development Finance Summit in New Orleans, Louisiana November 2-4th.
-The session was titled “Hotel Revitalization in the Heartland” and will feature the Texarkana project along with another historic hotel project in Green Bay, Wisconsin.
+In November 2016, the Hotel Grim Lofts project team presented at the Council of Development Finance Agencies National Development Finance Summit in New Orleans, Louisiana November 2-4th.
+The session was titled “Hotel Revitalization in the Heartland” and featured the Texarkana project along with another historic hotel project in Green Bay, Wisconsin.